MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/configure-fci.md

     > [!TIP]
     > Some troubleshooting tips:
     >
     > -   If you see **0** in the report, instead of the number of files in your folder, this output indicates that the script did not run.
-First, check the script itself by loading it in Windows PowerShell ISE to validate the script contents and try running it to see if any errors are displayed.
+First, check the script itself by loading it in Windows PowerShell ISE to validate the script contents and try running it one time in the same PowerShell session, to see if any errors are displayed.
 With no arguments specified, the script tries to connect and authenticate to the Azure Rights Management service.
     >
     >     -   If the script reports that it couldn't connect to the Azure Rights Management service (Azure RMS), check the values it displays for the service principal account, which you specified in the script.
 For more information about how to create this service principal account, see [Prerequisite 3: To protect or unprotect files without interaction](client-admin-guide-powershell.md#prerequisite-3-to-protect-or-unprotect-files-without-user-interaction) from the Azure Information Protection client admin guide.
     >     -   If the script reports that it could connect to Azure RMS, next check that it can find the specified template by running [Get-RMSTemplate](/powershell/azureinformationprotection/vlatest/get-rmstemplate) directly from Windows PowerShell on the server.
 You should see the template you specified returned in the results.